facebookresearch/fairseq/examples/hokkien/README.md

 We open source the speech-to-speech translation (S2ST) system to translate between English and Taiwanese Hokkien (hereafter Hokkien).
 Including the models we build, and the English-Hokkien parallel speech-to-speech translation benchmark dataset (TAT-S2ST) that we created to facilitate future research in this field.

-Details about building the model and dataset can be found in "[Speech-to-speech translation for a real-world unwritten language](https://research.facebook.com/publications/hokkien-direct-speech-to-speech-translation)"
+Details about building the model and dataset can be found in "[Speech-to-speech translation for a real-world unwritten language](https://research.facebook.com/publications/hokkien-direct-speech-to-speech-translation)".

+See our interactive [Demo page](https://huggingface.co/spaces/facebook/Hokkien_Translation) on Hugging Face.

 ## Dataset: TAT Speech-to-speech translation benchmark dataset (TAT-S2ST)